About Certificates

 # The mitmproxy certificate authority

-The first time mitmproxy or mitmdump is run, the mitmproxy Certificate
+The first time mitmproxy is run, it creates the keys for a certificate

 ~/.mitmproxy by default).

-This CA is used for on-the-fly generation of dummy certificates for each of the
+This CA is used for on-the-fly generation of dummy certificates for each visited website.

 |mitmproxy-ca.pem||The certificate and the private key in PEM format.|